MikeFez/BrowserWrapper/README.md

 Browser.CORE.delete_all_cookies()
 ```

-## Element declarations for use within the DriverWrapper
+## Element declarations for use within the BrowserWrapper
 Interacting with elements requires them to be declared in a standardized format, tuples with the first element being the locater method and the second being the locator string.
 This requires the import `from selenium.webdriver.common.by import By`.

 ```python